hmjahid/break-assistant/README.md

 # Break Assistant

+**NOTICE:** This project is licensed for personal, non-commercial use only under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+Commercial use is strictly prohibited.
+See the LICENSE file for details.

 A world-class cross-platform break reminder application designed to help users maintain healthy work habits through smart break scheduling and customizable notifications.

 ![Break Assistant Interface](docs/images/main-interface.png)